battosai30/FRAM/readme.txt

 Cautions

 - Take care of the supply voltage : the range is 4,5V - 5,5V.
 If you apply 4V it won't work (which can happen easily is you use USB supply).
+- For the same reason, you may need a level shifter to interface it with 3.3V microcontrollers
 - The library doesn't take account of what have been written.
 That means if for example you write a long at page=0 address=20 and after you write an integer at page=0 and address=22, your long is corrupted because you overwrited its last two bytes